11 Best Places & Things Not To Miss In San Francisco

 7. Lombard Street

-SF is known for their steep hills, which go hand in hand with gorgeous views from the top.
-Lombard is the best of both worlds, as you get the famous crooked streets that is a fun to drive down, the pretty landscaped flowers for an iconic photo, as well as the gorgeous view of the bay when you turn around.
+San Francisco is known for its steep hills, which go hand in hand with gorgeous views from the top.
+Lombard is the best of both worlds, as you get the famous crooked streets that are fun to drive down, the pretty landscaped flowers for an iconic photo, as well as the gorgeous view of the bay when you turn around.
+Visiting Lombard is a great activity to do in San Francisco.
 Hot tip: the cable car stops here so it’s a perfect place to hop off / on!

 belle co